EuropeanUniversityFoundation/openid_connect_myacademicid/README.md

 # OpenID Connect MyAcademicID client

-MyAcademicID client compatible with the **8.x-1.x version** of the [OpenID Connect](https://www.drupal.org/project/openid_connect/) module.
+MyAcademicID client compatible with the **3.x version** of the [OpenID Connect](https://www.drupal.org/project/openid_connect/) module.

-This is a pure clone of the Generic client provided by the contributed module.
+This is a clone of the _Generic OAuth 2.0_ client plugin provided by the contributed module.

 ## Installation